Eta Kappa Nu

-Student membership is valued as an early indicator of career success; many prominent leaders, inventors, and entrepreneurs are HKN.

-History of HKN/IEEE-HKN
+History

 Eta Kappa Nu was founded on October 28, 1904 as the national honor society for electrical engineering students at the University of Illinois at Urbana-Champaign.
 Maurice L. Carr and nine other undergraduates formed the first chapter and developed a national structure.
 Their vision for the honor association combined collegiate engagement with a professional community to aid student and alumni members and to support the general profession.
 Character and attitude were designated along with scholarship as the three ideals to be recognized and promoted through membership and activity.
 Hence, HKN is concerned with more than simply scholarship and the collegiate experience.